Trade in the Middle Ages

 Various social and economic developments and innovations – that started to flourish around the turn of the first millennium – also fuelled this commercial revolution.

 Under the favourable conditions of the Medieval Warmth, the agriculture innovations from around the turn of the first millennium onwards saw in increase in surpluses produced which increasingly became available for export.
-In some areas as much as a quarter of all yields.
+Because of the change over from the two fields to the three field system on average an increase of 16% in food production occurred, in some areas the increase was as much as a quarter of all yields.
 Cattle farming produced even larger surpluses.
 This was supported with some important innovations in the 14th and 15th centuries.
 The horse collar took away the choking weight from the horse’s windpipe, thereby increasing its horsepower output by 400%.
 The horse shoe increased the output even further by providing the horse with more endurance.
 In Flanders and Brabant the new carrucaplough with its sharp rectangular blade allowed the farmers to loosen the heavier soil here and turn it deeper.
 There was also a small pre-industrial revolution starting with the invention of windmills and watermills.
 We saw one of these early watermills at the Abbey of Fontenay in Burgundy.

 These innovative farmers also started to experiment with lay farming, using fallow land to grow horse fodder, peas, beans and nitrogen-rich clover.
 Common farmland was changed in a more rational lay out developing enclosed larger parcels of land that could be used for these special crops and the new land management methods.